 By Vicki Robin, Resilience.org

+Douglas Rushkoff is an author and documentarian who studies human autonomy in a digital age.
 Rushkoff’s work explores how different technological environments change our relationship to narrative, money, power, and one another.
-Through this lens, he answers the question of “What Could Possibly Go Right?”
+He addresses the question of “What Could Possibly Go Right?”